CloudBoltSoftware/onefuse_backups/README.md

 will need to update the password for each created credential.
 If the credentials already existed, this script will not overwrite the existing password, but will update all other properties of a credential.

+## OneFuse Restore Specific Policies Script
+### Purpose
+1. Restore all files to OneFuse passed in as args to the script.
+2. This script can restore OneFuse JSON policies either from a file on the local system or directly from a git repo.
+3. This script is not aware of policy dependencies.
+If you have dependencies (eg. Naming Policy needs a Naming Sequence, or Endpoint needs Credentials) You will also need to pass in the json for the dependency as an argument prior to the dependent policy.

+### Execution
+1. This script can be executed by:
+    ```
+    python /var/opt/cloudbolt/proserv/xui/onefuse_backups/policy_restore.py <arg1> <arg2> <arg3>
+    ```

+### Examples
+1. Restore a single Naming Policy from file
+    ```
+    python /var/opt/cloudbolt/proserv/xui/onefuse_backups/policy_restore.py '/var/opt/cloudbolt/proserv/se-1f-demo-backups/se-1f-demo-1-3/namingPolicies/docker_port.json'
+    ```
+2. Restore Naming Policy where dependency of Naming Sequence doesn't already exist on the server.
+Note: the dependency is called first:
+    ```
+    python /var/opt/cloudbolt/proserv/xui/onefuse_backups/policy_restore.py '/var/opt/cloudbolt/proserv/se-1f-demo-backups/se-1f-demo-1-3/namingSequences/BASE10_port.json' '/var/opt/cloudbolt/proserv/se-1f-demo-backups/se-1f-demo-1-3/namingPolicies/docker_port.json'
+    ```
+3. Restore a namingPolicy from a git repo.
+Note: be sure to use the raw link here.
+If it is a private repo, you will also want to include your token in the url.
+    ```
+    python /var/opt/cloudbolt/proserv/xui/onefuse_backups/policy_restore.py https://raw.githubusercontent.com/CloudBoltSoftware/se-1f-demo-backups/main/se-1f-demo-1-3/namingPolicies/test_backups.json
+    ```